JosiahBull/server-management-tools/README.md

 Note that this may spit out an error saying that it failed to stop a service, this will not prevent a successful installation.

 IMPORTANT NOTE: This program has little-to-no validation of configuration.
 Make sure you get it right!

+# Licensing
+This project is licensed under MIT.
+This project is currently unmaintained and has been archived.